COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 Control of COVID-19 Hazards

-- When an employee is alone in a room with their door closed.
+- When an employee is alone in a room or a vehicle.

-- Alternatives will be considered on a case-by-case basis when a medical note is provided by employees who cannot wear face coverings due to a medical or mental health condition or disability, or who are hearing-impaired or communicating with a hearing-impaired person.
+- Employees who cannot wear face coverings due to a medical or mental health condition or disability, or who are hearing-impaired or communicating with a hearing-impaired person.
+Such employees will wear an effective, non-restrictive alternative, such as a face shield with a drape on the bottom, if their condition permits it.

-- Changing all our filtration and upgraded all our systems with the maximum air filtration the system allows.
+- Changing all our filtration and upgraded many of our systems with the maximum air filtration the system allows.
+We continue to evaluate systems and upgrade based on systems with the most need.

 - High Efficiency Particulate Air (HEPA) filtration units are being provided to spaces not supported by increased outdoor circulation.